 In front of our house was the market.
 Within the vicinity of the market was the Camarillo’s store where they sold school supplies.

 To the right of our house was Dr. and Mrs. Alfonso Floresca’s residence where the barber, Mr. Abad, and his family, were renting a part.
 Farther right was the house of William Faculo and family.

-The sun is already setting when we finish bringing our things to the school.
+The sun was already setting when we finished bringing our things to the school.

-We stay in one room with all our things crammed in the place.
-We go to sleep.
-We’re very tired.
-We recall the events of that afternoon.
-How were we able to carry those things from the house to the school?
+We stayed in one room with all our things crammed in the place.
+We went to sleep.
+We were exhausted.
+We recalled the events of that afternoon.
+How were we able to bring down those things from the house to the pavement and carry some things to the school?

-The next day after the fire, there’s a knock on our door.
-I open it and see a woman wearing a tapis (woven skirt) with a labba (container made of woven rattan) on her head.
-She requests for a container and when she puts down the labba, she measures about five cans of rice and puts it in the container.
+The next day after the fire, when I was in the school room, there was a knock on our door.
+I opened it and saw a woman wearing a tapis (woven skirt) with a labba (container made of woven rattan) on her head.
+She requested for a container and when she put down the labba, she measured about five cans of rice and put it in the container.

-She says, “Siya na yangkhay nan ma-igwa mi tay sapasap.”
+She said, “Siya na yangkhay nanma-igwa mi tay sapasap.”
 (This is only what we could give because many have been affected.)